awsdocs/aws-cpp-developer-guide/doc_source/enforcing-tls.rst

 -------------------------------

 WinHttp provides an API to explicitly set the acceptable secure protocols.
-However, to make this configurable at run-time, you need to modify the source code of the |sdk-cpp| and then rebuild it.
+However, to make this configurable at runtime, you need to modify the source code of the |sdk-cpp| and then rebuild it.

    #.
 Download the source code for the |sdk-cpp| from `GitHub <http://github.com/aws/aws-sdk-cpp>`_.

    #.
 Open ``aws-cpp-sdk-core/source/http/windows/WinHttpSyncHttpClient.cpp`` and find the following lines of code.
       ::

-         //disable insecure tls protocols, otherwise you might as well turn ssl verification off.
-         DWORD flags = WINHTTP_FLAG_SECURE_PROTOCOL_TLS1 | WINHTTP_FLAG_SECURE_PROTOCOL_TLS1_1 | WINHTTP_FLAG_SECURE_PROTOCOL_TLS1_2;
+         // Disable insecure TLS protocols, otherwise, you might as well turn SSL verification off DWORD flags = WINHTTP_FLAG_SECURE_PROTOCOL_TLS1 | WINHTTP_FLAG_SECURE_PROTOCOL_TLS1_1 | WINHTTP_FLAG_SECURE_PROTOCOL_TLS1_2;
          if (!WinHttpSetOption(GetOpenHandle(), WINHTTP_OPTION_SECURE_PROTOCOLS, &flags, sizeof(flags)))
          {
              AWS_LOGSTREAM_FATAL(GetLogTag(), "Failed setting secure crypto protocols with error code: " << GetLastError());
          }

    #.
-If necessary, change the value of the ``flags`` variable as follows.
+If necessary, change the value of the ``flags`` variable, as follows.
       ::

-         //disable insecure tls protocols, otherwise you might as well turn ssl verification off.
-         DWORD flags = WINHTTP_FLAG_SECURE_PROTOCOL_TLS1_2;
+         // Disable insecure TLS protocols, otherwise, you might as well turn SSL verification off DWORD flags = WINHTTP_FLAG_SECURE_PROTOCOL_TLS1_2;
          if (!WinHttpSetOption(GetOpenHandle(), WINHTTP_OPTION_SECURE_PROTOCOLS, &flags, sizeof(flags)))
          {